 - ▶ Eliminate breeding areas around the exterior of the production unit. - ▶ Patch holes and gaps in the exterior walls and under the eaves of the production unit. - ▶ If farmers choose to do the monitoring themselves, they must do so on a weekly basis for rodents and monthly basis for other pests.
-If a farmer utilizes a licensed professional service provider to administer pest control, that service provider must provide: - > Minimum monthly visits. - > A copy of their inspection report should be on file. - > An index report to the farmer who in turn must provide it to the inspector. - ➤ A plan if an increase in activity is noted and the farmer must comply with the plan. - ▶ No bait in the refrigerated storage. - ▶ Corrective actions recorded in "Corrective Action Log".
+If a farmer utilizes a licensed professional service provider to administer pest control, that service provider must provide: - > A record of monthly inspections, at a minimum. - > An index report to the farmer who in turn must provide it to the inspector. - > A map of traps/bait stations. - ➤ A corrective action plan if an increase in activity is noted and the farmer must comply with the plan. - ▶ No bait in the refrigerated storage. - ▶ Corrective actions recorded in "Corrective Action Log".
 Sect 2.30 - ▶ Observations and control measures recorded in "Pest Control Record".
 Sect 2.24